Janet Fish, American, born 1938

 - How would we view this painting differently if the artist had not included a name (Kara) as the title?

-- Explain to students that the artist considered this a still-life, and ask students to reach inferences and conclusions relating to that belief.
-What is a “still-life?”
-Why does the artist consider this a still-life?
-Do you agree or disagree?
-WHY or WHY NOT?
+Explain to students that the artist considered this to be a still life, and ask students to reach inferences and conclusions relating to that belief.
+What is a still life?
+Why might the artist consider this a still life—and do students agree?
+Why or why not?

-- Based on their analysis of this painting, students could write a character sketch of their own imagination, using DETAILS to make the character come alive.
+Based on their analyses of the painting, students can also write a character sketch for the woman depicted, using details to make the character come alive.

 Subject Matter Connection